Arrondissement5etDemi/WintersessionMD/README.md

     velocity all create 1 2023    #gives all atom of a random velocity, such that the initial temperature is 1.
 2023 is a random seed here.

     pair_style lj/cut 2.5         #defines the LJ potential.
 It is cut off (v(r) set to 0) after r > 2.5 \sigma
     pair_coeff 1 1 1.0 1.0        #sets the LJ coefficients \varepsilon and \sigma between atom types "1" and "1".
-We are
+We simply set both \varepsilon and \sigma to be 1.

     fix 1 all nvt temp 1.0 1.0 $(100.0*dt)  #sets the equation of state: we are fixing number of particles, volume and temperature during each time step.
                                             #the 3 numbers after "temp" are thermostat parameters: intial and final temperatures, and temperature damping parameter